Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-unbond.md

 ### Step 1: Stop Nominating

-On the [AXIASolar UI](https://axiasolar.js.org/apps) navigate to the "Staking" tab.
+On the [AXIA UI](https://AXIA.js.org/apps) navigate to the "Staking" tab.

 On this tab click on the "Account Actions" tab at the top of the screen.